cjs123456/benggang_classification/README.md

 ## Data

-The DOM and DSM data used in the experimetns cannot be shared at this time due to our agreement with the data provider.
+The DOM and DSM data used in the experiments cannot be shared at this time due to our agreement with the data provider.

 ## Train and Test
 Change the train and test data directories.
 Train the model and then report performance: